Board of Directors

 William Lahey

-B.A., B.A.
-(Juris), LL.M., Chair of the Board of Directors and Founding Chair
+Chair of the Board of Directors and Founding Chair

-William Lahey is President and Vice-Chancellor of the University of King’s College and Professor at the Schulich School of Law at Dalhousie University.
-A Rhodes Scholar, Bill’s diverse career started with clerking for Justice Gerard La Forest of the Supreme Court of Canada.
-In addition to a 20-year career in academia, he has worked in private and government legal practice and served as Nova Scotia’s Assistant Deputy Minister of Health and Deputy Minister of Environment and Labour.
-In 2019, he was appointed Chair of the Council of Nova Scotia University Presidents and as a Board member of EduNova.
-He previously chaired the boards of the Nova Scotia Health Research Foundation and the Canadian Centre for Ethics in Public Affairs, and recently joined the Board of Autism Nova Scotia.
+William (Bill) Lahey is President, Vice-Chancellor and Professor of Law at the University of King’s College.
+A Rhodes Scholar, Bill’s diverse career started with clerking for Justice Gerard La Forest of the Supreme Court of Canada and included 20 years as a law professor at Dalhousie University.
+In addition to his career in academia, he has worked in private and government legal practice and served as Nova Scotia’s Assistant Deputy Minister of Health and Deputy Minister of Environment and Labour.
+In addition to being founding Chair of EfficiencyOne, he has served as Chair of the Council of Nova Scotia University Presidents, the Nova Scotia Health Research Foundation and the Canadian Centre for Ethics in Public Affairs and is currently a member of the Board of Autism Nova Scotia.
 He is a member of the Nova Scotia Barristers’ Society.
-He was a major influence behind Nova Scotia’s Environmental Goals and Sustainable Prosperity Act and has authored or co-authored major reports on the regulation of aquaculture and the improvement of forestry practices in Nova Scotia.
+Bill was a major influence behind Nova Scotia’s Environmental Goals and Sustainable Prosperity Act and has co-authored a major report on the regulation of aquaculture and authored the “Lahey Report” on the improvement of forestry practices in Nova Scotia.
 In 2019, he received the Lieutenant Governor’s Award for Excellence in Public Administration.

 Faten Alshazly